 Got it.
 Okay, I’m ready to continue minting my NFT.

-- Minting complete: Once the transaction has been confirmed, you will now be able to see your minted NFT in your Creator Dashboard.
+Minting complete: Once the transaction has been confirmed, you will now be able to see your minted NFT on your profile.

 Congratulations, you’ve successfully minted your first NFT with Foundation!